How-to Guide

 Smoothies

-Smoothies can be a easy way to get lots of micronutrients and phytonutrients in a delicious and convenient form.
+Smoothies can be an easy way to get lots of micronutrients and phytonutrients in a delicious and convenient form.
 As you probably already know, not all smoothies are healthy, though.
 Here, we present some principles and tips for building the best versions.

 Fundamentally, you want to select ingredients to ensure that our smoothies are high in phytonutrients and fiber.
-Additionally, you want to mix up the types of smoothies that you make on a day-to-day basis, so that you get a wide range of phytochemicals in your diet and don’t overload on any particular class of nutrients.
+Additionally, you want to mix up the types of smoothies that you make on a day-to-day basis so that you get a wide range of phytochemicals in your diet and don’t overload on any particular class of nutrients.

 Rich in Plant Phytochemicals